w3schools-test/w3schools-test.github.io/README.md

 We generally only have one condition:
 We will not allow messages that are negative, or hurtful.
 Try to be welcome and positive!

+Narjis was here
+suped excited about this course

 # What should my message look like?

 You can add almost anything to the index.html file between the indicated comments: